TensorSpeech/TensorFlowTTS/examples/tacotron2/README.md

 ### Learning curves
 <img src="fig/tensorboard.png" height="500">

-### Audio samples
-You can hear some audio samples at [`audios`](https://github.com/dathudeptrai/TensorflowTTS/tree/tacotron-2-example/examples/tacotron-2/audios).
-This is Tacotron-2 with reduction factor = 7 and vocoder is Melgan at 2M steps.

 ## Some important notes

 * This implementation use guided attention by default to help a model learn diagonal alignment faster.
 After 15-20k, you can disble alignment loss.